Stringer/Anadolu Agency via Getty Images

 The first is that the popular support initially shown to the putschists was less about giving them carte blanche than an expression of public dissatisfaction with the performance of the overthrown regimes.

 The second is the lack of effective responses from ECOWAS and the AU to terrorism since 2012, particularly in the Sahel, and to governance crises stemming from constitutional amendments and controversial third terms.
-This situation limits both organisations’ ability to play a decisive role in current and future crises.
+This situation limits both organisations’ ability to play a decisive role when crises erupt.

 The third is Western partners’ diminishing influence amid heightened geopolitical competition with Russia.
 Combined with the sovereigntist stance of military regimes, external actors have little room for manoeuvre in the region.
 Paradoxically, this has caused the fragmentation of political and security cooperation in West Africa at a time when violent extremism is rising in the Sahel and spreading to Gulf of Guinea countries.